TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·End biome now generates Shulker Boxes and Dragon Heads below sea level at a low chance and can spawn a Dragon Egg at any height but is extremely rare.
 ·Desert M biome now generates large areas of water to better fit its new 1.13 name which is Desert Lake biome.
 ·M forms of Redwood Taiga biomes now generates tiny boulders and their pillars are now shorter but thicker.
-·Jungle Edge biomes now generates when a jungle touches the Badlands biome or Savanna biome in addition to the Swamp biome that it used to do.
+·Jungle Edge biomes now generates always at Jungle borders.
+·All Jungle biomes no longer spawn Ocean Monuments.
+·Nether biome will generate a border of Savanna biome if it touches a Snowy Tundra or Snowy Taiga biome.
 ·Biomes that does not use Stone for their main block now generates their block true to their biome edge (before, if you were underground, you would see the Nether's Netherrack spawning by chunks instead of following the Nether's biome edge cleanly)
-·All Jungle biomes no longer spawn Ocean Monuments.
 ·Savanna Plateau and Shattered Savanna Plateau now generates giant pillars under its dirt terrain!
 ·Tall Birch Forest Hills biome now generates more giant Birch Trees to make it more dense.
-·Desert Biomes and Gravely Mountain biomes now have blocks that cannot fall under their Sand/Gravel to help reduce the insane nearly-unplayable lag that occurs when ledges of Sand/Gravel begins falling.
+·Desert Biomes, Snowy Beach biome, and Gravely Mountain biomes now have blocks that cannot fall under their Sand/Gravel to help reduce the insane nearly-unplayable lag that occurs when ledges of Sand/Gravel begins falling.
 ·Removed Bamboo Forest due to Bamboo Jungle being added in vanilla 1.14 and that this biome caused a great deal of lag from all the Sugar Cane.

        Structures: